 - Dessert – Protein shake

-The principles of carb backloading have a lot of commonalities with the low carb, high fat ketogenic diet.
+The principles of carb backloading have a lot of things in common with the low-carb, high-fat ketogenic diet.

-If you have been struggling with gaining muscle on the ketogenic diet, following our guidelines in using carb backloading principles can potentially enhance muscle mass and strength.
+If you’ve been struggling with gaining muscle on the keto diet, following these guidelines can potentially enhance your muscle mass and strength.

-Otherwise, a standard ketogenic diet wouldn’t be optimal with carb backloading principles because consuming too many carbs will kick you out of ketosis.
+Otherwise, a standard keto diet wouldn’t be optimal with backloading on carbs because consuming too many carbs can easily kick you out of ketosis.

 The longer you stay on the diet, the easier it becomes and the better your results.

-And while the diet purports to increase muscle mass and drop body fat while still enjoying junk food, you must remember to follow the strict low carb guidelines during the day followed by a carb-laden meal after your evening workout to start seeing real results.
+While backloading claims to increase muscle mass and drop body fat while still enjoying junk food, you must remember to follow the strict low-carb guidelines during the day followed by a carb-laden meal after your evening workout to start seeing visible results.